scieloorg/PC-Programs/docs/source/how_to_generate_xml-markup.rst

 .. pt_how_to_generate_xml-markup:

 =============================
-How to use the Markup Program (TRADUZIR)
+How to use the Markup Program
 =============================

 Introdução